 (3) The liability of a person in civil proceedings is not affected by the commencement of proceedings against the person for an offence under this section or the conviction of the person in proceedings for the offence.

-[Section 59F inserted by No. 60 of 2011 s.
+[Section 59F inserted: No. 60 of 2011 s.
 56.]

 Part V — Termination of residential tenancy agreements